TL;DR: Key Points About Colorado Headlight Laws

 - Xenon HID (High-Intensity Discharge) Headlights: These create a much brighter, whiter/bluish light than halogen bulbs.

 - LED (Light Emitting Diode) Headlights: These last up to 20,000 hours and have an in-built cooling system to handle the heat generated to convert electricity into light.
+LED headlights must comply with Colorado state regulations regarding color and brightness to ensure legality and road safety.

 - Laser Headlights: Laser lights are the newest model on the market, with the ability to illuminate the road up to 600 meters ahead.